helio-fm/helio-sequencer/Docs/getting-microtonal.md

 ## Switching temperaments

-The most straightforward way to start playing around with microtonal scales is to convert any of your twelve-tone pieces (or a new project) into other temperament.
+Start playing around with microtonal scales by converting any of your twelve-tone pieces (or a new project) into other temperament in the project refactoring menu:

-![change-temperament]

-The project refactoring menus provide two choices:
+![convert-to-temperament]

- * the `"Change temperament"` command will simply switch the piano roll highlighting and update key signatures,
- * the `"Convert to temperament"` command will, in addition, update notes: the conversion is done using chromatic scale approximations (see the [temperament model](configs.md#temperaments) for more information).
+The `"Convert to temperament"` command will switch the piano roll highlighting, update key signatures and update notes: the conversion is done using chromatic scale approximations (see the [temperament model](configs.md#temperaments) for more information).
 Helio will use these chromatic maps as the "least common denominators" among temperaments to convert from one to another,

-   * *tip: use this menu with any modifier key pressed for the alternative conversion mode: the converter will assume equal temperaments and use key proportions instead of 12-tone maps for better accuracy.*
+*Tip: use this menu with any modifier key pressed for the alternative conversion mode: the converter will assume equal temperaments and use key proportions instead of 12-tone maps for better accuracy.*

-All tool that work with scales will only show scales with octave size matching current temperament.
+All tools that work with scales will only show scales with octave size matching current temperament.
 The piano roll doesn't distinguish between EDOs and non-EDOs; all that matters is the number of keys per octave, highlighting, key names, and so on.

 ### Limitations